— WEDNESDAY, NOV. 10, 2021 AT 6 P.M. —

 Chris has had 911 ownership on his bucket list for many years — and finally pulled the trigger in late 2017, joining PCA UCR almost immediately after that.
-His 2002 C2 Cabrio was his daily driver, autocross and track stallion, and Sunday morning open-top chariot, since replaced with a 996 C4S coupe.
-In late 2019 he joined the Provinz editorial team, and launched Provinz Digital and UCR-TV in early 2020, which has become a valuable sibling to Provinz Magazine, featuring interactive content like videos that can help bring our terrific stories to life.
-Chris was appointed Creative Director of Provinz Magazine in 2021, and redesigned the newly-upsized magazine.
-As a big fan of the 996 series, he volunteered to start and lead the 996 Special Interest Group.
-Chris won the 2020 Enthusiast Of The Year Award, and joined the Board as a Director in late 2020.
+His 2002 C2 Cabrio was his daily driver, autocross and track stallion, and Sunday morning open-top chariot, since replaced with another 996 coupe.
+In late 2019 he joined the Provinz editorial team, and launched Provinz Digital in early February 2020 and UCR-TV in October 2020.
+Chris is working on Provinz Digital, which has become a valuable sibling to Provinz Magazine, featuring interactive content like videos that can help bring our terrific stories to life.
+As a big fan of the 996 series, he volunteered to start and lead the 996 Special Interest Group in early 2020.
+Chris won the Enthusiast Of The Year Award in November 2020.

 Recommended Nominated Position: Director (Second Year)